 Tiny Housing stems from an architectural and social movement that advocates living simply in smaller homes while better addressing affordable housing, minimilism, off-the-grid lifestyle, while reducing environmental impact and in many ways helping people establish a better connection with others through a sense of communitas, nature and sharing economy.

 The Australian Tiny Housing Association defines a Tiny House as "moveable dwellings up to 50m2* that are suitable for residential use.
 Tiny houses can be largely grouped into 2 categories: on wheels or on skids. (*for one dwelling, excluding if they are connected)"

 What is a 'Tiny Village'?

-Find out how this village model may be a key stepping stone to re-introducing people living in the western world to more connected communities for the future.
+Find out how this village model may be the key to creating connected and sustainable communities for the future.

-Learn how these types of eco smart housing parks may help overcome community isolation and disconnection, and start to regenerate the small village living model for a more meaningful, sustainable and effective way to live.
+Learn how this type of eco smart, mobile co-living communities can overcome community isolation and disconnection, and start to regenerate the small village living model for a more meaningful and effective way to live.